 By ticking the boxes below I agree that when planning a night out I WILL:

-☐ Plan how I am going to get home before I leave for the night.
+- Plan how I am going to get home before I leave for the night.

-lacktriangle Tell my parent(s), guardian or partner of my plans for the evening.

-☐ Know the emergency numbers to call.

-☐ Stay with my mates and not get separated from them.

-☐ Make sure my mobile phone is charged.

-☐ Ring for assistance, at any hour, if I find myself in a difficult or potentially dangerous situation.

-□ NOT drink and drive.

-□ NOT get into a car with a driver who has been drinking and/or taking drugs.
+- Stay with my mates and not get separated from them. - Make sure my mobile phone is charged. - Ring for assistance, at any hour, if I find myself in a difficult or potentially dangerous situation. - NOT drink and drive. \square - NOT get into a car with a driver who has been drinking and/or taking drugs. - Other: \square

-□ NOT walk home alone.

-☐ Other:

-Driver name Date

-Witness name Date
+Driver name Date Witness name Date